ymju86/ymju86.github.io/_pages/publications.md

 Lee W.H., K.H.
 Park, **Y.M.
 Ju**, S.J.
 Kim and D.S.
 Lee.
 (2013), A Study on Scale of Defense Expenditure for Security Menace: A Panel Regression Analysis Approach, Journal of Korea Army Academy at Yeong-cheon, 76(1), 207-242 (in Korean)

+- Conducted a government research project, which is a part of a project with a total value of over $40,000, to design robust economic models to estimate optimal national defense R&D expenditure and efficient management
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------